TSODev/Atrium-CMDB-App/README.md

 ##Installation

 Installation can easily be done in a standard BMC Remedy ITSM solution (version > 9.x) where Smart-IT is already installed.

+Remedy 9 REST APIs needs to be enabled , please visit [https://docs.bmc.com/docs/display/public/ars91/Configuring+the+REST+API]().

-Please download the ZIP file from this Github repository and extract it **[AppDir]**
+Then download the ZIP file from this Github repository and extract it **[AppDir]**

 node.js is already installed with Smart-IT.
 Please note the location **[NodeDir]**

-Create a batch file containing the following line : *(replace with your dir location)* [NodeDir]\node.exe [AppDir]\bin\www
+Create a batch file containing the following line : *(replace with your dir locations)* [NodeDir]\node.exe [AppDir]\bin\www

 (A shell windows open with logs from the app)